4. How to make a public interest disclosure

 • Victorian Ombudsman

-Table A - Who can a public interest disclosure be made to?
+Table A - Who to make your disclosure to?

 Director of Public Prosecutions